What Are The Adoption Requirements For Your Animals

 SVAS endorses and uses the Pets for Life program developed by the Humane Society of the United States and the Dumb Friends League (DFL).
 The DFL has some of its Behavior Helpline Tips available in .pdf format on the web at http://www.ddfl.org/tips.htm.
 They also have dog-specific training material at http://www.ddfl.org/beh-commands.htm.

-Please feel free to contact the shelter at 852-6133 if you have questions with regards to this information or if you require further assistance.
+Please feel free to contact the shelter at 852-6133 if you have questions with regard to this information or if you require further assistance.
 NOTE: If your animal exhibits aggression towards humans (particularly you or any member of your family), a trainer experienced in working with aggression should be contacted immediately.